awwsmm/rust-mvp/README.md

 ### actuator

-This is another library crate (no `main.rs` file) which defines the basic library interface and the communication layer for an IoT _actuator_ running as a standalone device (at its own IP address).
+This is another library crate which defines the basic interface and the communication layer for an IoT _actuator_ running as a standalone device.
 It is possible in this demo to define multiple actuators.
 In this demo, each sensor is paired with exactly one actuator.

-An actuator receives commands from the [controller](#controller) and has an effect on the [environment](#environment).
+An actuator receives commands from the [controller](#controller) and can affect the [environment](#environment).

 Concrete (demo) implementations of actuators are held in directories with names starting with `actuator_`.
 Those crates are binary crates which can be containerized and run on a container runtime like Docker.